 Quest, Quest Software, Benchmark Factory, Spotlight, LiteSpeed, SQL Navigator, vWorkspace, Toad, and the Quest logo are trademarks of Quest Software Inc. in the U.S.A. and other countries.
 For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.
 Microsoft, Windows, Windows Server, Visual Studio, SQL Server, SharePoint, Access and Excel are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 Oracle is a trademark or registered trademark of Oracle and/or its affiliates in the United States and other countries.
 Citrix® and XenAppTM are trademarks of Citrix Systems, Inc. and/or one or more of its subsidiaries, and may be registered in the United States Patent and Trademark Office and in other countries.
 SAP is the registered trademark of SAP AG in Germany and in several other countries.
 IBM and DB2 are registered trademarks of International Business Machines Corporation.
 MySQL is a registered trademark of MySQL AB in the United States, the European Union and other countries.
 Google and Google Analytics are registered trademarks of Google Inc. PostgreSQL is a registered trademark of the PostgreSQL Community Association of Canada.
 Subversion is a trademark of the Apache Software Foundation.
+Snowflake® is a registered trademark of Snowflake Inc. in the United States and/or other countries.
 All other trademarks, servicemarks, registered trademarks, and registered servicemarks are property of their respective owners.

-Toad Data Point 5.5 User Guide Monday, September 27, 2021
+Toad Data Point 6.0.5 User Guide Tuesday, August 16, 2022